ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 The winning pattern is two-speed.
 Use frontier models for discovery, then industrialize with smaller, routed, cached, and optimized systems.

 In the **exploratory** stage, use frontier or generalist models to learn what the product should do.
 This de-risks interaction design, customer value, and task fit quickly.
 In the **refinement** stage, freeze the task taxonomy, right-size models, enforce context budgets, and deploy routing and caching.
-In the **scale** stage, re-asses your inference options now that all other variables are under control and overall cost is more predictable.
+In the **scale** stage, reassess your inference options now that all other variables are under control and overall cost is more predictable.
 Evaluate specialized hardware only when the economics justify it.

 ## Where to start?

-Most organization can start from these three simple actions
+Most organizations can start from these three simple actions.

 1. **Measure token usage.** Instrument token telemetry; identify top cost drivers before changing models.
 2. **Benchmark small models.** Don’t rely on generic benchmarks, measure them against your business KPIs.